Commemorating our post-war dead

 - a Victoria Cross recipient.

-A claim can only be made by writing to the DVA office in the state where the veteran lived asking that the veteran's death be accepted as war-caused or a service death arising from warlike or non-warlike service and providing reasons for that claim.
+A claim can only be made by writing to the DVA, asking that the veteran's death be accepted as war-caused or a service death arising from warlike or non-warlike service and providing reasons for that claim.

 Factsheets about eligibility